splunk/observability-workshop/content/en/scenarios/5-understand-impact/3-capture-tags.md

 import requests
-from flask import Flask, request from waitress import serve from opentelemetry import trace  # <--- ADD THIS
+from flask import Flask, request from waitress import serve from opentelemetry import trace  # <--- ADDED BY WORKSHOP ...
-...
 ````